timothycdc/tchungblog/exampleSite/content/blog/cs50ai-chapter-1-knowledge.md

 title = "CS50AI Chapter 1: Knowledge"

 +++
 At the heart of every algorithm lies its logic process, which forms the core part of decision making.
-The tricky part is, how do we code a computer to parse logic?
+The tricky part is, how do we program a computer to parse logic?
+In this explanation, we would want to give an algorithm a set of rules, and give it and a new rule.
+The algorithm has to tell us whether the new rule fits in with the old rules.

 ## Prepositional Logic Basics